2018 Thurrock Council election

 The 2018 Thurrock Council elections took place on 3 May 2018 to elect members of Thurrock Council in England.
 Councillors in 16 out of the 20 electoral wards were to be up for election.
 The council remained under no overall control, with a minority Conservative administration running the council.

 On 26 January 2018, all sitting UKIP councillors resigned from the party and formed a new opposition group called Thurrock Independents.

 On 13 March 2018, Basildon UKIP announced that they had taken over responsibility for the 6 East Thurrock wards and are now called UKIP Basildon and Thurrock Branch.

 Before the elections, there was a by-election held in Ockendon which resulted in a Conservative gain after a tie and drawing of lots.

 Council Composition

 Going into the election, the composition of the council was:

 After the election, the composition of the council was:

-Election Results
+Election results

 Comparisons for the purpose of determining a gain, hold or loss of a seat, and for all percentage changes, is to the last time these specific seats were up for election in 2014.

-Ward Candidates
+Ward results

-All percentage changes are versus 2014, the last time the comparable set of wards were fought.
+All percentage changes are versus 2014, the last time the comparable set of wards was fought.

 Holds / Gains are given against control of ward going in to the 2018 elections.